steveklabnik/steveklabnik.com/src/pages/writing/rusts-golden-rule.md

 I find myself thinking about a particular design principle of Rust today.
 I'm not sure I've ever seen it named specifically before, but it gets referred to from time to time, and I think it's an under-rated but very important aspect of why Rust works so well.
-I'm going to refer to it as "the signature is the contract" today, but if someone else has already written this out somewhere, and used a different name, please let me know!
+I was going to refer to it as "the signature is the contract" today, but then I ended up changing it.
+Regardless of that, if someone else has already written this out somewhere, and used a different name, please let me know!

 Magic: the Gathering is a really interesting project.
 I say "project" rather than "card game" because while it is a card game, it also pioneered a whole